-The total assets of the ABCA Funds Ireland Plc amounted to €302 million at 31 December 2018 compared with €339 million at 31 December 2017.
+The total assets of the ABCA Funds Ireland Plc amounted to €261 million at 31 December 2019 compared with €302 million at 31 December 2018.
 The Group maintains its aim to develop a range of diversified investment funds and increase new money flows.

-ABC arbitrage Asset Management, which is authorised by the French securities regulator (Autorité des Marchés Financiers - AMF), as a portfolio management company under Directive 2011/61/ EU, referred to as the AIFM since 22 July 2014, (updated and validated on the 6th December of 2017), is the Group's main investment management company, with expertise in alternative investment funds, discretionary management mandates, investment strategy advice and trading in financial instruments with qualified investors and professional clients.
-The company's investments continue to support its ongoing drive to develop its expertise in equity derivative products and maximise its ability to adapt to market conditions.
+ABC arbitrage Asset Management, which is authorized by the French securities regulator (Autorité des Marchés Financiers - AMF), as a portfolio management company under Directive 2011/61/ EU, referred to as the AIFM since 22 July 2014, (updated and validated on the 6th December of 2017), is the Group's main investment management company, with expertise in alternative investment funds, discretionary management mandates, investment strategy advice and trading in financial instruments with qualified investors and professional clients.